adambird/entity_store/readme.markdown

 ## Replay

-Replaying of specific events to specific subscribers is possible via the `EventBus`
+Replaying of specific events to specific subscribers is possible via the `EventBus`.
+This will pull and apply the matching events from the `external_event_store` in the order they were inserted.

 ```ruby
 EventBus.new.replay Time.new(2011, 11, 1), 'EventTypeName', SubscriberClass
 ```

-The first argument is the Time from which you wish to find events from
+The first argument is the Time from which you wish to find events from.

 ## Configuration